atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ■ /
 V ♦
 6 .
-Yes, " said she, rather in a peevish tone — but we cannot have patience for ever.
+Yes, " said she, rather in a peevish tone --but we cannot have patience for ever.
 The. greatest patience may 4 • be worn out in time.
 For my part,
 ‘‘ I never had any patience in my life, "
 Nshile she was delivering the few last Words, she rose, and went to the farthest part of the room.
-There .she sat, jogging one foot over the other, with the strongest marks of difeontent: at the Same 0 tirne, however, she carelessly contrived to let her leg — by no means an ugly one — be seen almost as high as her garter; while her neck, which was very white, and had been more than half concealed by a handkerchief wrapped across her bosom, was entirely exposed to view by the removal of that handkerchief. to wipe her eyes.
+There .she sat, jogging one foot over the other, with the strongest marks of difeontent: at the Same 0 tirne, however, she carelessly contrived to let her leg --by no means an ugly one — be seen almost as high as her garter; while her neck, which was very white, and had been more than half concealed by a handkerchief wrapped across her bosom, was entirely exposed to view by the removal of that handkerchief. to wipe her eyes.
 Thus was she at once rendered a striking ob^edt of temptation to
 *